k-symplectic structures and absolutely trianalytic subvarieties in hyperkahler manifolds: Introduction

 Our arguments are based on an elementary observation, stated below as \ref{_form_restri_Theorem_}.

-Recall that any trianalytic subvariety $Z\hookrightarrow M$ has a smooth hyperk\"ahler normalization $\tilde Z$ immersed to $M$; this immersion is generically bijective onto its image (\cite{_Verbitsky:desing_}).
+Recall (\ref{_Verbitsky_desing_Theorem_}) that the normalization of any trianalytic subvariety $Z\hookrightarrow M$ is a smooth hyperk\"ahler manifold $\tilde Z$ immersed into $M$.
 Therefore, we can replace any trianalytic cycle by an immersed hyperk\"ahler manifold.
+Note that the complex dimension of any trianalytic subvariety is even.